- This event has passed.

 AML Risk Management for Realtors and Developers

-For all staff in the real estate and development sector as well as directors and owners and real estate attorneys.
+For all staff in the real estate and development sector as well as directors, owners, bankers, and real estate attorneys.

 9:00 to 9:05 – Welcome remarks

 9:05 to 9:25am – The economic impact of money laundering and refresher on recent typologies in AML risks in real estate and development, by Paul Byles, Director, FTS.

 9:25 to 10:00 – Trends and lessons learned from onsite inspections and what you can do to minimise your risk exposure, by Claudia Brady, Head of Enforcement, DCI.